JacobFV/myamble-user-website/index.md

 ![](/assets/myamble_erros-clear-storage.drawio.png)

-If that doesn't work, try uninstalling and reinstalling the app:
+If that doesn't work, try uninstalling and reinstalling the app

 ### Messages are delayed or are not being sent or received

 Please inform your social worker of the issue using email or another communication channel.
 We apologize for any inconveniences.

+### I have another issue

+Don't hesitate to contact us for help.